 To make your leaderboard truly engaging and motivational, you can sort it.
 Leaderboards can be sliced in several different ways:

-Locally: Players see their rank relative to that of others in their geographic area.
+Locally: Players see their rank in relation to that of others in their geographic area.

 Contextually: Sets up the leaderboard to show leaders by category.